SYK-08/nuttx/README.md

 be needed from your toolchain and your compiler may not, however, be able to find these if you compile NuttX without using standard header files (i.e., with `-nostdinc`).
-If that is the case, one solution is to copy those header file from your toolchain into the NuttX include directory.
+If that is the case, one solution is to copy those header files from your toolchain into the NuttX include directory.

 ### Duplicated Header Files